Electric scooter trial

 - be more than 16 years old

-- hold at least a provisional driving licence.
+- hold at least a provisional driving licence

 - agree to the Operators Terms and Conditions of use.

-Key workers can rent an e-scooter for a discounted rate of £30 a month inclusive of VAT, plus a £50 deposit which is fully refundable when the e-scooter is returned.
+Commuters and students can rent an e-scooter for a discounted rate of £30 a month inclusive of VAT, plus a £50 deposit which is fully refundable when the e-scooter is returned.

 This monthly subscription includes a special take home service complete with free helmet and charging cable.
 Applicants can cancel anytime, giving one months' notice and the e-scooter will be collected and offered to another applicant.

-Where can I ride the e-scooter?
+Where you can ride the e-scooter

 The e-scooters will not work outside the Derby City Council boundary.